KahHongg/Fencing_win_and_score_predictor/README.md

   - `y_win` = Match Result (1 if Fencer A wins, 0 if Fencer B wins)
   - `y_score_diff` = Score Difference

-- Train-test split: 80% training, 20% testing and random_state=42 for reproducible splits
+- Train-test split: 80% training, 20% testing, and random_state=42 for reproducible splits
-- Standardize features using `StandardScaler` to zero mean and unit variance as we will be using gradient-based models like XGBoost
+- Standardize features using `StandardScaler` to zero mean and unit varianc,e as we will be using gradient-based models like XGBoost

 ### **5.2 Models**
-- Initialise hyperparameter tuning for both models using 5-fold cross validation to find the best parameters.
+- Initialise hyperparameter tuning for both models using 5-fold cross-validation to find the best parameters.
-- The model with the best parameters are fitted onto the training data to predict and compare with test set data
+- The model with the best parameters is fitted onto the training data to predict and compare with the test set data
 - Mean Squared Error is used for model evaluation
-- This setup is used for the first target variable y_win and then repeated with the target variable changed to y_score_diff
+- This setup is used for the first target variable, y_wi,n and then repeated with the target variable changed to y_score_diff

 1. **RandomForestRegressor**
    - For predicting win probability (`y_win`)